VirxEC/directory_tree_generator/README.md

 1. `cargo run`
 2. Type the path of the directory to show the tree of.
 Leave blank for the current directory.
-3. The program do it's think and you'll see the tree!
+3. The program will do it's thing and you'll see the tree!